 Roseola is a common viral illness affecting babies and young children, usually between six months and three years of age.
-Approximately 90% of children will have been infected with roseola by the age of two years.
+In New Zealand, approximately 75% of children will have been infected with roseola by the age of two years and almost all children by the time they enter kindergarten.

 Also known as roseola infantum or sixth disease, roseola is usually a mild illness causing fever and skin rash.
 Treatment normally involves relieving symptoms while the illness runs its course.